JVillator0/multi-board-kanban/README.md

 ## Real-Time Notifications

 This system uses **WebSockets (Soketi)** for real-time updates.
 Notifications are sent when:
-1. A task is updated (status change, priority change, etc.)
+1. A task changes status
 2. A comment is added to a task
-3. An invitation is accepted or revoked

 ### Listening for Notifications (Frontend Example)
 ```js